The Cursed Book of Naetheai

 Example 1: Romance Novel

-Try to make your chapters somewhat consistent but not necessarily they are equal.
-Some chapters may be shorter while others may be longer depending on what the story needs.
+Try to make each of your chapters somewhat consistent in the word count.
+But some chapters may be shorter or longer, depending on what the story needs.

 Example 2: Fantasy Novel

-Don’t try to over load your story with world building at the beginning.
+Don't try to overload the beginning of your story with world-building.
 Focus on the story, and create your world very naturally as you revise.

 Mini Tips for Beginners